Our Perimeter Report

 Cryptoassets

 Most cryptoassets and cryptoasset-related activities sit outside the regulatory perimeter.
-On 1 February 2023, the Treasury published its consultation on the future financial services regulatory regime for cryptoassets.
+In October 2023, the Treasury published its consultation response on the future financial services regulatory regime of cryptoassets.

-This is in addition to previous Treasury consultations in 2020, and 2021, on proposals to extend the Markets Act FSMA (2000) (Financial Promotions) Order 2005 (FPO) to some unregulated cryptoassets which have now been passed in Parliament and will come into force on 8 October 2023.
+This is in addition to previous Treasury consultations in 2020, and 2021, on proposals to extend the Markets Act FSMA (2000) (Financial Promotions) Order 2005 (FPO) to some unregulated cryptoassets which have now been passed in Parliament and has been in force since 8 October 2023.

 This is as well as a Treasury consultation in January 2022 on plans to bring fiat-backed stablecoins (a subset of cryptoassets which aim to stabilise their value in relation to another asset) that, potentially, could be used for payments, into the FCA perimeter.
 We are working closely with the Treasury and other relevant regulators to progress these initiatives.